vtisweden/java-projects/atap/docs/README.md

 		<version>TODO</version>
 	</dependency>

-The MATSim extension lies in the se.vti.atap.matsim folder.
+The MATSim extension is located in the `se.vti.atap.matsim` package.

 ### Using the code